kshashov/method-scopes/README.md

 ## @EnableScopedMethods
 If the `classAnnotationRequired` option is `true` (see the _Configurations_ section), this annotation must be set for the class in which `@ScopedMethod` annotated methods are declared.

-## ScopedMethodsManager
+## ScopedMethodsHolder

-Inject `ScopedMethodsHolder` bean to get the ability to retrive the current scope id at any time.
+Inject `ScopedMethodsHolder` bean to get the current scope id at any time.
 Do not forget to specify the `group` argument if you have declare your scopes with this parameter.
 ```java
 ScopedMethodsHolder.getCurrent(); // default "" group
 ScopedMethodsHolder.getCurrent("datasource");